TechSmartSolutions/GenAI-prompts/README.md

 General description (value) of what was accomplished List of task number and short description.

-## Universal Prompt for Difficult Communication
+✅ ## Improved Universal Prompt for Difficult Communication

-I need to draft a concise, professional response to the message below.
-The tone should be neutral, respectful, and clear, leaving no room for misunderstanding or offense.
-Avoid emotional language and keep the message focused on facts and next steps.
-Ensure the response sounds collaborative and courteous.
+I need to draft a message that is clear, concise, and professional.
+The tone should be neutral, respectful, and free of emotional language.
+The message must:

+Include all relevant details and context to avoid ambiguity.
+Be logically structured and easy to follow.
+Leave no room for misunderstanding or offense.
+Sound collaborative and courteous while focusing on facts and next steps.

+Please format the response so it can be adapted for email or chat.

+✅ ### Optional Add-On for Thoroughness
+If you want to check completeness before drafting, you can add:

+Before drafting, analyze the input and confirm:

+Are all relevant details included?
+Is the full name of any individuals mentioned provided?
+Is there any missing information that could lead to ambiguity?